Obtaining an Internship

 Students who are interested in an internship should begin early in the semester and prior term in which they wish to participate in the internship.
 Interested students should contact Kurt Krause in TWU's Pioneer Center for Student Excellence.
 You may complete required application materials through the Pioneer Center.
 Once you receive departmental approval for the internship, the Pioneer Center will assist you in obtaining your internship placement.

-During preregistration, you will need to obtain a course code from the supervising department (either History and Government, or Sociology and Social Work).
+During preregistration, you will need to obtain a course code from the supervising department (either History and Political Science, or Sociology and Social Work).
 You may register for an internship in either department, pending departmental approval.

-Students who wish to complete an internship within the Department of History and Government should contact Parker Hevron, PhD, for approval.
-Internship courses for History and Government are GOV 4503 (3 hours credit) or GOV 4506 (6 hours credit).
+Students who wish to complete an internship within the Department of History and Political Science should contact Parker Hevron, PhD, for approval.
+Internship courses for History and Political Science are GOV 4503 (3 hours credit) or GOV 4506 (6 hours credit).
 After registration, students are required to schedule a mandatory meeting with Parker Hevron, PhD, to review internship requirements for the term.

 Parker Hevron, PhD